-The accused can avoid confinement while waiting for the hearing on the peace bond complaint by providing an appearance bond in which the accused states that they will not commit the offense allegedly threatened against the complaining party’s person or property, and that the accused will keep the peace with respect to the complaining party and all others until the court hearing happens.
+The accused can avoid confinement while waiting for the hearing on the peace bond complaint by providing an appearance bond in which the accused states that they will not commit the offense allegedly threatened against the complaining party’s person or property and that the accused will keep the peace concerning the complaining party and all others until the court hearing happens.

-The justice will also order that the accused refrain from committing the threatened offense, as well as maintain the peace with respect to the complaining party and other persons named in the bond, for any amount of time not exceeding one year.
+The justice will also order that the accused refrain from committing the threatened offense and maintain the peace with respect to the complaining party and other persons named in the bond, for any amount of time not exceeding one year.

 The bond will state that if the accused violates a condition of the bond, then the justice can forfeit the bond and cause the amount of the bond to pay to the State of Texas, as well as punish the accused for contempt.

 The accused can be prosecuted for a crime for carrying out the threat against the complaining party’s person or property.
-As with all crimes, the accused can be prosecuted for any criminal activity in which they engage.
+As with all crimes, the accused can be prosecuted for any criminal activity they engage in.

-You can sometimes get the justice of the peace to issue a peace bond and get a certain level of official protection even though the accused’s conduct does not rise to the level where you could get a protective order, or the conduct does not amount to a crime that can be prosecuted by law enforcement.
+You can sometimes get the justice of the peace to issue a peace bond and get a certain level of official protection even though the accused’s conduct does not rise to the level where you could get a protective order or the behavior does not amount to a crime that can be prosecuted by law enforcement.

 Also, there does not have to have a family, household, or dating relationship between the complaining party and the accused.